vmware/terraform-provider-hcx/docs/resources/location.md

-# location
+# Resource: `location`

 Select the nearest major city to where the HCX system is geographically located.
 HCX sites are represented visually in the Dashboard.

+Select the nearest major city to where the HCX system is geographically located.
+HCX sites are visually represented in the Dashboard.

 ## Example Usage